davletovb/neva/ROBUSTNESS_GAPS.md

 ## Verified baseline and scope

-Updated after checking GitHub and local `main` at `e1a6662` (PRs #49, #50, and #51 merged).
+Updated against `main` at `dd08cd0` (PRs #49–#52 merged).
 The earlier document incorrectly treated PR #49 as pending and the circuit breaker as unimplemented; those statuses are superseded below.

 - Merged baseline: 187 tests passed, one skipped (FAISS), 83.93% coverage locally.
 - Local branch `test/multi-agent-http-timeouts`: 190 passed, one skipped, 83.93% coverage.
 Black, isort, Flake8, MyPy, and Bandit passed.
-- New integration coverage is committed and pushed in [PR #52](https://github.com/davletovb/neva/pull/52), pending merge.
+- HTTP integration coverage merged in [PR #52](https://github.com/davletovb/neva/pull/52).
 No live-provider calls were made.
+- Independent scheduler-coverage branch `feat/composite-conditional-coverage`: 22 added cases; 212 passed, one FAISS skip, 85.60% aggregate coverage.
+Composite coverage increased from 61% to 95%; Conditional from 75% to 100% of measured statements.
+This does not prove all behaviors correct.
+- FAISS PR #53 is explicitly deferred for user evaluation; none of its changes are included in this branch.
 - These checks do not establish production readiness.
 Items below include feature gaps, untested risks, and known scope limits—not all are confirmed bugs.

 ## Already implemented on merged main